anishasr/plp_lab4/README.md

 3) Are there any rules about where the function has to be placed in your code file so that it can run?
-<br><br> In C functions must be created and placed in the file before they are called.
+<br>In C functions must be created and placed in the file before they are called.

 #### Valid Placement: